Masculine Blue Dresser

 Navy is a Better Choice for a Masculine Painted Blue Dresser

 The second coat applied was this deeper, more appropriate navy color.
-The entire dresser was lightly sanded between coats for a smooth finish.
+The entire navy dresser is lightly sanded between coats for a smooth finish.
 But the dresser is not being distressed so I was careful to apply minimal pressure with a fine grit sandpaper.

 The Hardware Dilemma

 Initially, the plan was to keep the original hardware and paint it pewter.
-But after the regal navy blue paint job, the old hardware simply did not do the dresser any justice.
+But after the regal navy blue paint job, the old hardware simply did not do this navy blue chest of drawers any justice.
 Thanks to D. Lawless and their amazing selection of drawer pulls I was able to replace the old vintage hardware with these Rustic Old World Pewter pulls.
 They are a much better fit for this painted navy blue dresser.

 The new pulls have a chunky manly feel about them, don’t you agree?